kiriDevs/backu.py/README.md

 - Run the script with elevated permissions to avoid the script not being able to copy some files due to lacking permissions
 - If copying system files or program files, copying some of these will fail due to the file being used
   - It is advised to close all programs before starting the script
 - You WILL NEED to change some values in the python script itself to tell it what to copy.
-This is commented and pretty straigt-forward.
+This is commented and pretty straight-forward.

 ## Reach out!
 If you want to report a bug or request a feature, create an issue.
 If you know how to do it yourself, you can also make a change yourself and open a pull request.
 You can also ask questions via the issues tab.